drzeitraum/php-solid-principles-examples/README.md

 > **Wikipedia:** In the field of software engineering, the interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.

 **When use:** When the interface performs radically different functions.

+## Dependency Invertion Principle

+> **Wikipedia:** In object-oriented design, the dependency inversion principle is a specific form of decoupling software modules.

+**When use:** If there is a dependency of objects of different classes, then change this dependency to abstract classes.